Garway Templar church

-An intriguing 13th century church on a rectangular plan, created from an earlier 12th century round church built by the Knights Templar.
-St Michael, Garway, is composed of a nave, chancel, and south chapel, joined to a detached 70 foot high tower by a 17th century passage.
+St Michael's Church in the Herefordshire village of Garway is an intriguing 13th century building on a rectangular plan, created from an earlier 12th century round church built by the Knights Templar.
+St Michael's is composed of a nave, chancel, and south chapel, joined to a detached 70 foot high tower by a 17th century passage.

 The exterior walls of the nave and chancel are notable for an intriguing collection of mason's marks, including a Maltese cross, a swastika, the Lamb of God, a Patriarchal Cross, Cross Fourchee, a winged dragon, and a Dextra Dei, or Hand of God, emerging from a cloud.

 The most striking aspect of the interior is the chancel arch.
 This is of three orders.
 The outer order is the traditional Norman chevron, the inner made with surprisingly Moorish-style voussoirs (wedge-shaped stones).
 This Oriental-style design was a result of the Templar contact with Eastern design and architectural style in the Holy Land.

 Oriental style aside, the most immediately obvious point of interest is a striking Green Man; a figure of a grinning human head with foliage emerging from its mouth.
 The Green Man was a common medieval motif, probably a remnant of much earlier pagan custom, but it is rare to find an example so wonderfully preserved as the one at Garway.